Getting a Mortgage In The USA

 How much could you borrow?

-If you’re using a lender based in the US then the amount you can borrow works slightly differently than the UK.
-US lenders use the proposed mortgage repayment, based on the amount you’re looking to borrow as a percentage of your gross income.
-In most cases a lender would want this repayment to be between 28%-36% of your overall gross income.
+If you’re using a US lender, the amount you can borrow works slightly differently than in the UK.
+US lenders use the proposed mortgage repayment based on the amount you want to borrow as a percentage of your gross income.
+In most cases, a lender would want this repayment to be between 28%-36% of your overall gross income.

-UK based lenders will use a multiple of your yearly income – typically around 4-4.5 times annual salary – as a guide to how much you can borrow.
-So, the amount you can borrow will largely depend on which lender you’re planning to use and how you’re looking to raise the finance.
+UK-based lenders will use a multiple of your yearly income – typically around 4-4.5 times your annual salary – as a guide to how much you can borrow.
+So, the amount you can borrow will largely depend on which lender you plan to use and how you want to raise the finances.

 Which lenders offer American mortgages?